redhat-na-ssa/hobbyist-guide-to-rhoai/docs/05-configure-gpu-dashboards.md

 clusterpolicy.nvidia.com/gpu-cluster-policy patched
 ```

+> [!NOTE]
-> NOTE: You should receive a message on the console "Web console update is available" > Refresh the web console.
+> You should receive a message on the console "Web console update is available" > Refresh the web console.

 > If your gauges are not displaying, you can go to your user (top right menu dropdown) > User Preferences > change your theme to `Light`.